kjpgit/techdemo/lambda_dns_benchmark/README.md

 Also, the /etc/resolv.conf in Lambda seems to use a 169.254.x resolver (which indicates a hypervisor is involved), instead of directly querying the VPC's resolver through the ENI.

 Source code of Lambda [here](lambda/main.py)

+## Results (non-VPC)

+  * A non-cacheable request ($randomuuid.somewhere.com) does 80/sec per Lambda (20k/sec total).
+    This is 2x of the VPC result.
+The resolver was also a 169.254.x.

 ## Conclusion